 The first interaction with an employer usually starts with the job advert.
-The route to application must be straightforward and simple to navigate.
-Additional or unnecessary steps, overcomplicate the process and run the risk of candidate drop out and a loss in top talent.
+The route to application must be straightforward to navigate.
+Additional or unnecessary steps, overcomplicate the process and run the risk of candidate dropout and a loss in top talent.

 Keep candidates informed

 Communication is key to building great relationships with candidates.
 If a candidate feels valued and informed throughout their hiring journey, they are 80% more likely to reapply again in the future.

 Many employers find great value in following up with candidates post-application and interview.
 This enables companies to gain a deeper understanding of what worked, what didn’t and fix any issues a candidate may have encountered.

 And never ignore

 A high intake of job applications creates time constraints that put a strain on recruiting resources, making it challenging to reply to every job application response.
 But ignoring a candidate risks damaging employer brand perception.
 Many dissatisfied applicants will write negative reviews on employer review sites or voice their thoughts on social media.